cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/index.md

 ## Score

-OM# provides an extensive set of tools for the manipulation of musical structures, located in teh "Score" package.
+OM# provides an extensive set of tools for the manipulation of musical structures, located in the "Score" package.

+- Score boxes and editors (general)
 - `NOTE`
 - `CHORD`
 - `CHORD-SEQ`: The classic